How to Filter the Good from the Bad in Cover Design

 Virtual Workshops are hour-long workshop sessions run by a diverse array of special guests on topics related to the mission of OWFI.
 They occur on our Slack chat platform.

-Registering for the next workshop is as simple as a click.
-You can register ahead of time for the January 2018 workshop by clicking below!
+Registering for the next workshop is as simple as a click, and it's free!
+You can register for the March 2018 workshop by clicking below!